westonplatter/ta_scanner/README.md

 ranges?
 What is the 1 and 2 std dev band for each isntrument at 30 minute intervals?

+## Features

+- [ ] Pull in live data from IB
+- [ ] Apply various indicators against single or multiple instruments
+    - [ ] Simple Moving Average Crossover
+    - [ ] MACD Crossover
+    - [ ]please open an issue for those you're interested in s- more coming

 ### Digging a little deeper

 Technical analysis sometimes works, and sometimes doesn't.
 The goal of this